How to Highlight with Cursor in Excel: 3 Suitable Methods

 • Click on any cell of your dataset.
 You will see the entire row and column of that cell highlighted.

-If you want to highlight multiple rows and columns by selecting multiple cells, you can do this by using the same VBA code.
-If your cells are not next to each other, then use CTRL to select multiple cells.
+If you want to highlight multiple rows and columns by selecting multiple cells, you can use the same VBA code.
+If your cells are not next to each other, use CTRL to select multiple cells.

 Apply VBA Codes to Highlight with Cursor